 David and Goliath is a very popular story across many countries and cultures.
 It’s basically a story about how a regular-sized person defeated a giant.

-The moral of the story is, even if you’re just a regular person, you are capable enough or strong enough to beat someone waaay larger than you.
+The moral of the story is, that even if you’re just a regular person, you are capable enough or strong enough to beat someone way larger than you.

 Unfortunately, it doesn’t always work that way though in the real world.

-If I fight someone muscular or buff, I might die right away once the first punch land on my face LOL!
+If I fight someone muscular or buff, I might die right away once the first punch lands on my face LOL!
 Sorry if the second analogy sounded so morbid.

 If you think you don’t stand against any of the top-ranking websites, then just move on to your other target keywords until you find a competition that you could win against.

 There are multiple ways to improve the loading speed of your blog and some of those ways are: